All Episodes

 Yeah.

-But I don't think it's just petty power, it's like global power because they're aligned with Google, the biggest search engine, the search monopoly that dominates English language search completely, has a monopoly on it, and they have somehow made a deal with Google that allows them to be the top search results.
+It's like global power because they're aligned with Google, the biggest search engine, the search monopoly that dominates English language search completely, has a monopoly on it.

-So, for example, I just Googled myself for the first time ever.
+So for example, I just Googled myself for the first time ever.

 And Wikipedia is the first result.